dejiren/cordova-plugin-android-env-tools/README.md

 **Parameters:**

 - **directory**: (string) Special directory to look up (see "Directories" below).
-- **successCallback**: Callback that returns the path of the specified directory.
+- **successCallback**: Callback that returns the string name of the specified directory on this device.
 - **errorCallback:** Callback that executes if an error occurs during the call.

 ### Directories